rachel-labri-tipton/solstice_magic_2024/README.md

 ## Day 16

 What I'm working on today is using Mongoose, the Object-document mapping library that is to MongoDB what Sequelize is to SQL databases.

+## Day 17

+There was no coding today.
+I just watched a lecture on REST APIs and took notes.
+Like the JavaScript refresher in the course I'm following, it felt good to review some of the foundational principles of REST APIs.

+## Day 18

+Leetcode problem today.
+Also, I attended the final session of the Women Coding Community Design Pattern's course today.
+It felt like great synchronicity covering the MVC pattern on the last session of that course on patterns.

+With 7 days left to the challenge, I'm realizing I won't be completely finishing the Node.js course I'm following on Udemy, so I'm trying to make some decisions about what I can get done in the time remaining.